hirokiu/qcn/README.md

 Primary author of all files unless otherwise noted is Carl Christensen, carlgt1@yahoo.com  (github: carlgt1)

-This repository is released under the Lesser GNU Public License (LGPL) for academic use and experimentation.
+This repository is released under the Lesser GNU Public License (LGPL), with the hopes that it will be useful for academic use and experimentation in seismology.

 -------------